Automattic/jetpack/packages/mc-stats/README.md

 # Jetpack Stats

-Used to record stats using https://pixel.wp.com/g.gif
+Used to record internal usage stats for Automattic.
+Not visible to site owners.

 ## Usage